Literary-Insights/blog/src/content/blog/The Evolution of Everything_ How New Ideas - Matt Ridley.txt-1.md

 ---
-title: The Evolution of Everything_ How New Ideas - Matt Ridley
+title: The Evolution of Everything How New Ideas - Matt Ridley
-slug: the-evolution-of-everything_-how-new-ideas-matt-ridley
+slug: the-evolution-of-everything-how-new-ideas-matt-ridley
 tags:
   - book-summary
 excerpt: ""